 Although this product doesn’t have an official third-party testing label such as from the National Sanitation Foundation (NSF) or Banned Substances Control Group (BSCG), Transparent Labs does have a commitment to label transparency and quality.
 They post certificates of composition and analysis for the vast majority of their products on the website.
 The testing ensures the products are free from allergens, heavy metals, pathogens, and other contaminants.

-Transparent Labs Grass-Fed Whey Isolate is available in several yummy flavors, including Chocolate Peanut Butter, Cinnamon French Toast, French Vanilla, Milk Chocolate, Mocha, Oatmeal Chocolate Chip Cookie, Strawberry, Vanilla Peanut Butter.
+Transparent Labs Grass-Fed Whey Isolate is available in several yummy flavors, including Chocolate Peanut Butter, Cinnamon French Toast, French Vanilla, Milk Chocolate, Mocha, Oatmeal Chocolate Chip Cookie, Strawberry, and Vanilla Peanut Butter.

 GGR performance editor Anthony O’Reilly tried the limited-edition Peppermint Hot Chocolate flavor and says, “I recommend you put this in your stocking if they offer it again around the holidays.
 It tastes as if you dropped a candy cane into a cup of hot chocolate and added protein to it, and it makes for a great high-protein holiday treat when topped with whipped cream and marshmallows.”